adity1raut/livestream/README.md

 # Livestream Social Platform

-A full-stack social media web application with real-time chat, posts, notifications, and a gaming-inspired dark theme.
+A full-stack social media and e-commerce platform inspired by gaming communities.
+Livestream enables users to share posts, chat in real time, join live streams, manage stores and products, and make secure payments—all in a modern, dark-themed UI.

 ---